 Choosing the Perfect Save The Date Cards

-However, the primary purpose of a save the date card is to announce your wedding plans in a memorable manner.
-Sometimes this is best done with a customized save the date card that is a unique, one-of-a-kind design.
-Your perfect save the date card should reflect your personalities as individuals and as a couple, and be personalized with essential information.
-If you get favorable comments from friends and family members, you have sent the save the date cards to, you’ll know you pick the perfect design.
+However, the primary purpose of a save-the-date card is to announce your wedding plans in a memorable manner.
+Sometimes this is best done with a customized save-the-date card, a unique, one-of-a-kind design.
+Your perfect save-the-date card should reflect your personalities as individuals and as a couple and be personalized with essential information.
+If you get favorable comments from friends and family members to whom you have sent the save-the-date cards, you’ll know you have picked the perfect design.

 What To Include On Your Save The Date Cards

-A save the date card is designed to announce your plans to tie the knot and to provide information on the wedding venue and location to your guests.
-You can also include a link to your wedding website if you have one, and a brief note stating that the wedding invitation will follow on shortly.
+A save-the-date card is designed to announce your plans to tie the knot and provide your guests information on the wedding venue and location.
+You can also include a link to your wedding website if you have one and a brief note stating that the wedding invitation will follow shortly.

 Allow Plenty Of Time To RSVP

-If you want to ensure that your closest friends and favorite family members can celebrate your wedding day with you, it’s recommended that you send out your wedding alert save the date cards in good time.
-Wedding etiquette rules generally suggest that you post your save the date cards six to eight months before your wedding day.
+If you want to ensure that your closest friends and favorite family members can celebrate your wedding day with you, it’s recommended that you send out your wedding alert and save the date cards in good time.
+Wedding etiquette rules generally suggest that you post your save-the-date cards six to eight months before your wedding day.
 When sending your personalized wedding invitations, it’s important to make sure that they are in the post eight weeks before your special day.

 The Destination Wedding

-If you and your beloved have decided to have an exotic destination wedding, and you want friends and family to join you on your special day, you’ll need to give guests plenty of extra notice.
+If you and your beloved have decided to have an exotic destination wedding and want friends and family to join you on your special day, you’ll need to give guests plenty of extra notice.
 As soon as you’ve chosen your dream location and wedding venue, start compiling your guest list and pick out the perfect personalized Atelier Rosemood stationery for your wedding.
-It’s good etiquette to send your save the date cards nine months to a year in advance.
+It’s good etiquette to send your save-the-date cards nine months to a year in advance.
 This provides sufficient time for guests to book flights and reserve a hotel room.
 The same etiquette rule also applies if you decide to get wed on a major holiday date like Christmas Day or New Year’s Eve.